 Before I get all scroogy on you, yes, there are some really really good things about this time of year, things like…

 - Snuggling up with the kids and watching Home Alone movies and Elf over and over — with homemade hot cocoa of course.
 (Any other good Christmas movies I should add to my list?)

 - Certain favorite Christmas songs get me out of my scrooge-like mood and thinking about the Baby who came here to earth for us.

 - The smell of the Christmas tree, now that is awesome.
-For years Kent wouldn't let me talk him into an artificial tree, but this year we might make the switch, just so we can have it up longer without a huge mess.
+For years Kent wouldn't let me talk him into an artificial tree, but we finally made the switch last year, just so we can have it up longer without a huge mess.
 And now I can still have the wonderful smell through the house, and not from toxic pine-scented candles — instead we can use this essential oil blend!
-(Tell me, though, where do people store a fake tree, aren't the boxes really big?
-And which kind should we buy so it holds up well through the years?
-I need your help!)

 - Getting together with family and of course the excitement of the kids, that makes it all worth it.